Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Informal Overview

+We illustrate throughout with TypeScript, which provides utility types @Parameters<T>@ and @ReturnType<T>@ projecting the input and output types out of a function type @T@.
+The utility types let the type system follow the code rather than forcing programmers to transcribe and maintain parallel type signatures, and so they pervade real codebases such as VSCode \cite{MicrosoftVscode2026}, OpenCode \cite{AnomalycoOpencode2026}, and RocketChat \cite{RocketChatRocketChat2026}.
+Appendix Section B quantifies this prevalence over the 100 most-starred TypeScript repositories.

-\paragraph{Tracking Inferred Return Types.} When a function carries no explicit return type annotation, defining a corresponding type alias by hand creates two sources of truth that can silently fall out of sync. @ReturnType@ reads the type directly from the function, keeping the implementation as the single definition:
+\paragraph{Reading types off the implementation.} When a function has no explicit return annotation, a hand-written type alias creates a second source of truth that can fall out of sync with the implementation, while @ReturnType@ reads the type directly from it:

-\paragraph{Abstracting over Platform-Specific Types.} @setTimeout@ returns @number@ in browsers but @NodeJS.Timeout@ in Node.js; naming either type concretely ties the code to one platform. @ReturnType<typeof setTimeout>@ captures whichever type the platform provides, without naming it:
+The same projection abstracts over types the program does not control.
+For instance, @setTimeout@ returns @number@ in browsers but @NodeJS.Timeout@ in Node.js, and @ReturnType<typeof setTimeout>@ captures whichever type the platform provides without naming it.

-\paragraph{Composing with Other Type-Level Utilities.} @Parameters@ and @ReturnType@ also compose with mapped types, conditional types, and other utilities.
-For instance, a wrapper accepting optional fields can derive its signature directly from the wrapped function, using the utility type @Partial@:
+\paragraph{Composing with other type-level utilities.} The projections also compose with mapped types, conditional types, and other utilities just like ordinary types.
+For instance, a wrapper accepting optional fields can derive its signature directly from the wrapped function via @Partial@: